AkankshaShrimal/ParkMe-Parking-Management-Android-Application/README.md

 - Looking for empty parking spaces.

 Our app will provide a common solution to all these problems by enabling user to :-
-- Communicate with wrongly parked vehicle owners and ask to repark.
+- Communicate with wrongly parked vehicle owners and ask to re-park.
 - Send push notifications
 - Chat instantly, if required
-- Penalise officials or locals by society or corporation.
+- Penalize officials or locals by society or corporation.
 - Look for empty parking spaces around.